-- e) Safety Objective 1: The risk of collision in the MID RVSM airspace due solely to technical height-keeping performance meets the ICAO Target Level of Safety (TLS) of 2.5 x 10-9fatal accidents per flight hour; - f) Safety Objective 2: The overall risk of collision due to all causes which includes the technical risk and all risk due to operational errors and in-flight contingencies in MID RVSM airspace meets the ICAO overall TLS of 5×10^{-9} fatal accidents per flight hour; and - g) Safety Objective 3: address any safety-related issues raised in the SMR by recommending improved procedures and practices; and propose safety level improvements to ensure that any identified serious or risk-bearing situations do not increase and, where possible, that they decrease.
-This should set the basis for a continuous assurance that the operation of RVSM will not adversely affect the risk of en-route mid-air collision over the years.

-3.13 The MIDRMA is responsible for the identification of the exact type and format of data necessary for performing collision risk calculations and the development of the appropriate forms, accordingly.
+- a) Safety Objective 1: The risk of collision in the MID RVSM airspace due solely to technical height-keeping performance meets the ICAO Target Level of Safety (TLS) of 2.5 x 10-9 fatal accidents per flight hour; - b) Safety Objective 2: The overall risk of collision due to all causes which includes the technical risk and all risk due to operational errors and in-flight contingencies in MID RVSM airspace meets the ICAO overall TLS of 5 x 10-9 fatal accidents per flight hour; and - c) Safety Objective 3: address any safety-related issues raised in the SMR by recommending improved procedures and practices; and propose safety level improvements to ensure that any identified serious or risk-bearing situations do not increase and, where possible, that they decrease.
+This should set the basis for a continuous assurance that the operation of RVSM will not adversely affect the risk of en-route mid-air collision over the years. - 3.12 The MIDRMA is responsible for the development of the RVSM Safety Monitoring Reports (SMR), which should be presented to MIDANPIRG at each meeting in order to assess the RVSM safety objectives and demonstrate if they have been satisfied or not and propose preventive and corrective measures in order to improve the situation. - 3.13 The MIDRMA is responsible for the identification of the exact type and format of data necessary for performing collision risk calculations and the development of the appropriate forms, accordingly.
 States are requested to provide the required data in a timely manner.
 The data includes, but is not necessarily limited to:

-- a) approval of operators and aircraft for RVSM operations (monthly); - b) altitude deviations of 300 ft or more (monthly); - c) ATC/ATC coordination failures (monthly); and - d) traffic data (as requested by the MIDRMA);

-3.14 MIDANPIRG/10, under Conclusion 10/35, agreed that States not providing the required data to the MIDRMA, in accordance with the requirements of safety monitoring agencies, should be included in the list of air navigation deficiencies.
+- a) approval of operators and aircraft for RVSM operations (monthly); - b) altitude deviations of 300 ft or more (monthly); - c) ATC/ATC coordination failures (monthly); and - d) traffic data (as requested by the MIDRMA); - 3.14 MIDANPIRG/10, under Conclusion 10/35, agreed that States not providing the required data to the MIDRMA, in accordance with the requirements of safety monitoring agencies, should be included in the list of air navigation deficiencies.
 MIDANPIRG/11 re-iterated the importance of provision of required data to the MIDRMA in a timely manner and continuous basis and agreed to the following Conclusion which replaces and supersedes MIDANPIRG/10 Conclusions 10/35 and 10/40: